-Any person who has a ‘greater interest’ in the application for a alcohol licence than the public generally may object to the grant or renewal of that licence.
+Any person who has a ‘greater interest’ in the application for an alcohol licence than the public generally, may object to the grant or renewal of that licence.

-A person with a ‘greater interest’ may be a resident or business located in the same street as the proposed or existing premises applying for a alcohol licence.
-On the other hand, someone who is concerned about the effects of alcohol on the community in general, but who lives in a different area, may not meet the criteria for ‘greater interest’.
+A person with a ‘greater interest’ may be a resident or business located in the same street as the proposed or existing premises applying for an alcohol licence.
+Someone who is concerned about the effects of alcohol on the community in general, but who lives in a different area, may not meet the criteria for ‘greater interest’.

 The object of the Act, i.e. that:

 - The sale, supply and consumption of alcohol should be undertaken safely and responsibly; and the harm caused by the excessive or inappropriate consumption of alcohol should be minimised.

 - Days and hours when alcohol will be sold.

 - The design and layout of any proposed premises.

 - Whether the applicant is engaged in, or proposes on the premises to engage in, the sale of goods other than alcohol, low-alcohol refreshments, non-alcoholic refreshments and food; and if so, which goods.